Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Momentum acceleration

 \section{Momentum acceleration}

-In this section, we provide the momentum induced RrDR method or the mRrDR method for solving linear systems.
-To the best of our knowledge, this is the first time that momentum variants of the $r$-sets-DR method are researched.
-The method is formally described in Algorithm \ref{r-mRDRK}.
+In this section, we provide the momentum induced RrDR (mRrDR) method for solving feasibility problem derived from linear systems.
+First, we give a short description of the heavy ball momentum method.
+Consider the unconstrained minimization problem $ \min\limits_{x\in\mathbb{R}^n} f(x), $ where $f$ is a differentiable convex function.
+To solve the problem, the gradient descent method with momentum (HBM) of Polyak \cite{polyak1964some} takes the form

+where $\alpha>0$ is the stepsize, $\beta$ is the momentum parameter, and $\nabla f\left(x^{k}\right)$ denotes the gradient of $f$ at $x^k$.
+When $\beta=0$, the method reduces to the gradient descent method.
+If the full gradient in \eqref{hbm} is replaced by the unbiased estimate of the gradient, then it becomes the stochastic HBM (SHBM) method.
+In \cite{ghadimi2015global}, the authors showed that the deterministic HBM method converges globally and sublinearly for smooth and convex functions.
+For the SHBM, one may refer to \cite{sebbouh2021almost,garrigos2023handbook} for more discussions.

-In the rest of this section, we study the convergence properties of the proposed mRrDR method.
+Inspired by the success of the SHBM method, in this section we incorporate the HBM into our RrDR method, obtaining the mRrDR method described in Algorithm \ref{r-mRDRK}.
+To the best of our knowledge, this is the first time that momentum variants of the $r$-sets-DR method are investigated.
+In the rest of this section, we will study the convergence properties of the proposed mRrDR method.